wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/05-template.md

 ![Screenshot of Teams template apps offering.](../media/21-add-team.png)

 Each app has unique requirements and uses various Office 365 services.
 The install process might be slightly different depending on what is needed.
 To install any of these apps, left-click on it and then select **Add to a team**.
+Keep in mind that it may take a while to install the selected app into the channel, but you’ll get a notification when the app is installed.

 ## Employee ideas app